On the (In)Security of Loading Machine Learning Models: Model Sharing Security Implications (RQ1)

 \mypar{Attacker's Goal} We consider an attacker who crafts a malicious model artifact to compromise the victim’s system upon loading.
 The primary goal is to achieve arbitrary code execution.
 Such attacks typically exploit vulnerabilities in the deserialization process, targeting the host system itself rather than the functionality of the model.

-\mypar{Attacker's Capabilities} The attacker can create, modify, and distribute \ac{ML} model artifacts but has no prior access to the target’s system.
+\mypar{Attacker's Capabilities} The attacker can create, modify, and distribute \ac{ML} model artifacts but has no prior access to the target’s system and cannot influence the victim’s environment, configuration settings, or model-loading flags.
 We consider two main distribution channels: (1) \emph{public repository poisoning}, where a malicious model is uploaded to a trusted platform (e.g., Hugging Face Hub~\cite{HuggingFaceHub}, Kaggle, GitHub) under the mask of a legitimate resource; and (2) \emph{direct delivery}, where the artifact is sent to the victim via private channels such as email or cloud storage.

+\mypar{Real-World Relevance} Our threat model is grounded in recent large-scale measurements showing that malicious model artifacts exist in practice (e.g., 91 malicious models and several poisoned dataset scripts discovered by monitoring Hugging Face over a three-month period)~\cite{zhao2024models, casey2024large}.
+While these studies focus only on known vulnerabilities in model deserialization (e.g., Python’s pickle unsafe deserialization~\cite{PythonPickleDocs}), they demonstrate the real-world relevance of our threat model.
+Furthermore, according to a recent Hugging Face report, Protect AI~\cite{ProtectAI} has scanned over 4.47 million unique model versions across 1.41 million repositories, identifying 352{,}000 unsafe or suspicious issues in 51{,}700 models as of April~2025~\cite{MorganPAI6Months}.